GreatCowBASIC/Help/output/md/development_guide_for_great_cow_basic_preferences_editor.md

     'Show the extended verbose messages when compiling. his can only be changed in the INI.
 There is no support in Prefs Editor or a command line switch to change this parameter.
 Not managed by Prefs Editor. evbs = n

-    'Use LAXSYNTAX insupport lax validation.
+    'Use LAXSYNTAX supports lax validation.
 This disables reserved word inspection, permits use of reserved words in GOTO statement.
 Not managed by Prefs Editor. laxsyntax = y

+    'Use NoSummary supports minimal compiler and assembly information when set to y.
+Supports y|n.
+Not managed by Prefs Editor. nosummary = n

+    'Use the system temp directory for compiler temp files.
+Options are "tempdir" or "instdir" or remove the option. workingdir = "tempdir"

+    'Display conditional statement debug for the specified file.
+Options are any valid source file or nothing.
+The enry will be remove if a prefixed by a comment ( a single quote ). conditionaldebugfile =
 ```

 The section shows an example \[tool\] assembler section.